abnermtj/CS2113T-Gp-3-Team-Project/UserGuide.md

 >Flag optionality: [`/n`, `/i`] (At least one)

 You can view the details of a specific cheat sheet using the `/view` command.
-The `view` command requires you to enter either a name or index, and CheatLogs will display the content of the cheat sheet that matches what you entered.
+The `view` command requires you to enter either a name or index, and **CheatLogs** will display the content of the cheat sheet that matches what you entered.

 After getting prompted to enter a command, you can view a specific cheat sheet using:

 1. `/view /n <CHEATSHEET_NAME>` to view the cheat sheet with name `CHEATSHEET_NAME`
 2. `/view /i <CHEATSHEET_INDEX>` to view the cheat sheet with index `CHEATSHEET_INDEX`
 3. `/view /n <CHEATSHEET_NAME> /i <CHEATSHEET_INDEX>` to view the cheat sheet with name and index corresponding to `CHEATSHEET_NAME` and `CHEATSHEET_INDEX`.
->:exclamation: If `CHEATSHEET_NAME` and `CHEATSHEET_INDEX` are pointing at two different cheat sheets, no cheatsheet content will be displayed.
+>:exclamation: If `CHEATSHEET_NAME` and `CHEATSHEET_INDEX` are pointing at two different cheat sheets, no cheat sheet content will be displayed.

 | `/view /n <CHEATSHEET_NAME>`|
 | :-------------------------: |